 Ecology and renewable energy

-If you are a male who is practically minded and likes working with your hands, you can work in an ecological garden belonging to a folk college.
-The folk college considers itself the “green folk college of Denmark”.
+If you like working with your hands, you can work at an ecological garden belonging to a folk college.
+This folk college considers itself the “green folk college of Denmark”.
 It has a wind turbine which supplies CO2 neutral energy together with solar and geothermal systems.
-Also, it has a “Garden of Wonder” which provides ecological vegetable and fruit to the folk college kitchen.
+Their “Garden of Wonder” provides ecological vegetable and fruit to the folk college kitchen.
 As a volunteer you will work mainly outdoor in the garden with fellow volunteers and also attend relevant courses at the folk college together with the students.

-Denmark is traditionally an agricultural country and especially in the area of intensive farming, it is in the forefront of developing new and sustainable agricultural practices.
-If you are interested in agriculture and like to do manual work, you have the opportunity to volunteer in one of Denmark’s agricultural colleges which educate farmers and other people aiming for a future in agriculture.
+Denmark is traditionally an agricultural country and especially in the area of intensive farming.
+It is at the forefront of developing new and sustainable agricultural practices.
+If you are interested in agriculture and manual work, you have the opportunity to volunteer in one of Denmark’s agricultural colleges which educate farmers and other people aiming for a future in sustainable agriculture.
 As a volunteer you will help with the practical agricultural work at the college and also take part in relevant courses both as a teacher assistant and as a student.

-- All costs in connection with your participation in this program are included: such as food, accommodation, language education and orientations.
+- All costs in connection with your participation in this program are included: food, accommodation, language education and orientation sessions.
 However, you will need to bring pocket money for your own spending.
 Denmark is an expensive country so it is recommended having a minimum of USD 170 per month.

 - You will be met by AFS on arrival to Copenhagen airport and be taken directly to the on-arrival orientation.
 On day 3 they you will be helped board the train to your local community.